 Based on available data and current national trends, we expect to see positive results from investing in a BWC program.
 Such as increased transparency and accountability to the public, an increase in criminal convictions, decrease in complaints against Officers, enhanced Department training opportunities, and more.

-- Officers are required to alert community members that they are being recorded, in situations when it is safe and reasonable to do so.
+Officers are required to alert the public that they are being recorded, in situations when it is safe and reasonable to do so.